lil-brumski/BrumSkyOS/README.md

 * 2. CMAKE.
 * 3. A working command line/terminal.
 * 4. Git
-* 5. Python3

-The python files are used only for automation.

 To run this project enter these in any directory on your device that you wish to store this repo in.
 (Installing clang is optional if you want g++ and vice versa):